 XG Firewall v17.5 has incorporated new Avira virus scan engine v4.x.
 When v17.5 will boot for the first time, it will download full (not incremental) Avira patterns approx. ~90 MB and reload virus scan engine.
 This may take a few seconds or minutes based on the bandwidth.
 In this duration, web and email traffic will be blocked.
 Blocked emails will stay in email spool and it shows reason as malware scan failed.
 However, these emails will be delivered once the engine is up after reload.

-Enables updates for XG Firewalls deployed in environments that are physically isolated from the internet (an “airgap”).
-Protection pattern updates, licenses, and firmware updates can be downloaded from Sophos and uploaded via USB storage device to XG Firewall.
+AirGap enables updates for XG Firewalls deployed in environments that are physically isolated from the internet (an “airgap”).
+Protection pattern updates can be downloaded from a public URL.
+Licenses, and firmware updates can be downloaded from MySophos.
+All updates can be applied to XG Firewall from the GUI.
+Read more in Sophos XG Firewall: How AirGap and manual pattern updates features works.

 Support for the latest Wave 2 APX Series wireless access points will be provided in a follow-on maintenance release shortly after the release of v17.5.